Margaret Ansei

-Margaret (Magoo) Ansei is the chief executive officer of the Ghana Enterprises Agency (GEA).
-She was appointed by President John Mahama in January 2025 and became the second female to head the agency.
+Margaret "Magoo" Ansei is a Ghanaian businessperson and politician.
+She is the chief executive officer of the Ghana Enterprises Agency (GEA), appointed by President John Mahama in January 2025 and became the second woman to head the agency.

 Early life and education

 Margaret Ansei was born in Suhum in the Eastern Region of Ghana.
-She holds a Bachelor's degree in Business administration from the University of Professional Studies, a master's degree in International Trade from the Anhalt University of Applied Sciences in Germany.
-She also holds a Master of Arts Degree in Public Relations from the University of Media, Arts and Communication and is currently pursuing a doctorate degree at the Kwame Nkrumah University of Science and Technology.
+She holds a bachelor's degree in business administration from the University of Professional Studies, a master's degree in international trade from the Anhalt University of Applied Sciences in Germany.
+She also holds a master of arts degree in public relations from the University of Media, Arts and Communication and is pursuing a doctorate at the Kwame Nkrumah University of Science and Technology.

-Politics and leadership
+Political career

-Margaret Ansei is an active communication member of the ruling National Democratic Congress (Ghana).
-In 2022, she contested to become the National Women's Organiser of the party but lost to former Member of Parliament for Tano South (Ghana parliament constituency), Hanna Louisa Bissiw.
+Margaret Ansei is an active communication member of the ruling National Democratic Congress.
+In 2022, she contested to become the National Women's Organiser of the party but lost to former Member of Parliament Hanna Louisa Bissiw.

-LESDEP

-Margaret was appointed to serve as the Ashanti Regional Coordinator for the Local Enterprise Skills Development Program (LESDEP) by President John Mahama during his first term in office.
+Ansei was appointed Ashanti regional coordinator for the Local Enterprise Skills Development Program (LESDEP) by President John Mahama during his first term in office.
+She became municipal CEO for the Suhum Municipal District in 2016.

-Municipal Chief Executive

-Margaret was appointed as the Municipal Chief Executive Officer for the Suhum Municipal District in 2016.

-CEO OF GEA
+CEO of GEA

-In January 2025, she was appointed by John Mahama as chief executive officer of the Ghana Enterprises Agency.
+In January 2025, Ansei was appointed by John Mahama as chief executive officer of the Ghana Enterprises Agency.